SemanticsOS/smc.freeimage/README.txt

 ===========

-smc.freeimage with libjpeg-turbo read JPEGs about three to six times faster than PIL and writes JPEGs more than five times faster.
+smc.freeimage with libjpeg-turbo read JPEGs about three to six times faster than a standard build of PIL and writes JPEGs more than five times faster.
+By default PIL is compiled against the standard libjpeg library.
+Some Linux distributions have started to install libjpeg-turbo as libjpeg.so (libjpeg-turbo has a libjpeg v8 compatible ABI).
+On these platforms PIL is almost as fast as smc.freeimage.

 JPEG's restart markers are not compatible with libjpeg-turbo's Huffman decoder optimization and reduce performance a lot.
 Please read the section